10 Famous Festivals in Japan

 Tanabata Matsuri takes place in Sendai City, Miyagi, from August 6 to August 8.
 Chinese mythology concerning Altair and Vega is the basis for this event.

-However, in the streets, you’ll find thousands of large, colorful paper decorations.
+However, you’ll find thousands of large, colorful paper decorations in the streets.

 Leave a Reply